-WorkingNomads offers listings of remote jobs that you can subscribe to via email.
+WorkingNomads offers listings of travel jobs that you can subscribe to via email.
 If you’re a VA running your business on the road, you’ll find some interesting jobs on the site that will let you enjoy your digital nomad lifestyle.

 18. Fancy Hands